The Macra Terror

 Me: Yes, well…

 Sue: It looks like Times New Roman.
 Is that the best font they could come up with?
-It looks like something they tacked on at the end when they were in a bit of a rush.
+It looks like something they’ve tacked on at the end when they were in a rush.

 Sue: Going to the Med back then would have been a big deal, a real luxury.
-This probably looked very aspirational back then.
+This probably looked very aspirational, especially these sun beds.
 Now it looks like The Only Way Is Essex.

-Suddenly, a picture of a man’s face appears on an enormous screen and a booming, friendly voice rings out, welcoming our heroes to the colony.
-Sue isn’t fooled for a second.
+A face on an enormous screen welcomes our heroes to the colony, but Sue isn’t fooled for a second.

-Me: Have you recognised who’s doing the narration for this recon?
+Me: Do you recognise the voice narrating this recon?

 Sue: No. It doesn’t sound like Peter Purves, I know that much.